LearnWeb3DAO/Junior-Track/Lottery-Game-Chainlink-VRF.md

 async function main() {
   /*
- A ContractFactory in ethers.js is an abstraction used to deploy new smart contracts, so randomWinnerGame here is a factory for instances of our RandomWinnerGame contract.
+ DeployContract in ethers.js is an abstraction used to deploy new smart contracts, so randomWinnerGame here is a factory for instances of our RandomWinnerGame contract.
  */
-  const randomWinnerGame = await ethers.getContractFactory("RandomWinnerGame");
    // deploy the contract
-  const deployedRandomWinnerGameContract = await randomWinnerGame.deploy(
+   const randomWinnerGame = await randomWinnerGame.deployContract(
-    VRF_COORDINATOR,
-    LINK_TOKEN,
+     "RandomWinnerGame",
-    KEY_HASH,
+     [VRF_COORDINATOR, LINK_TOKEN, KEY_HASH, FEE]
-    FEE
    );

-  await deployedRandomWinnerGameContract.deployed();
+  await randomWinnerGame.waitForDeployment();

-  // print the address of the deployed contract console.log(
+   // print the address of the deployed contract console.log("Verify Contract Address:", randomWinnerGame.address);
-    "Verify Contract Address:",
-    deployedRandomWinnerGameContract.address
-  );

   console.log("Sleeping.....");
   // Wait for etherscan to notice that the contract has been deployed